pablo-benito/SOWFA-installation/README.md

 $ cd SOWFA
 ```

-At the time of writing this document, there is a change that we must do in the OpenFAST SOWFA code: On Ubuntu 16.04 and 18.04, the HDF5 header files are not in a gcc compiler `include` default path, and a couple of applications will fail to build, because `wmake` will not be able to find them.
-The issue can be easily solved by editing the `options` file located at:
+At the time of writing this document, there is a couple of changes that we must do in the OpenFAST SOWFA code.
+First of all, we must add the include paths and lib path to the HDF5 library in certain files.
+Also, starting with OpenFAST version 1.0, there is an extra library, `versioninfolib`, that must be included as a dependency in some SOWFA binaries.

+To solve all those issues we must  edit certain `options` files.
+The first one is located at:

 ```
-applications/solvers/incompressible/windEnergy/pisoFoamTurbine.ALMAdvancedOpenFAST/Make/
+applications/solvers/incompressible/windEnergy/pisoFoamTurbine.ALMAdvancedOpenFAST/Make/options
 ```

 Inside that file, add `-I$(HDF5_DIR)/include` at the end of the `EXE_INC` variable, so that it looks like this: